The Man-Machine: Release

-The Man-Machine was released in May, 1978.
+The Man-Machine was released in April 1978.
 The Man-Machine was certified gold by the British Phonographic Industry (BPI) on 15 February 1982 In October 2009, a remastered edition of the album was released on CD, Vinyl and digital formats by Mute Records, and Astralwerks.

-Critical reception
+Critical reception and legacy

 Reviewing the album in 1978, Andy Gill of NME stated that "The Man-Machine stands as one of the pinnacles of 70's rock music", adding that "the sparsity of the lyrics leaves the emphasis squarely on those robot rhythms, chilling tones and exquisite melodies".
 Village Voice critic Robert Christgau also reviewed the album that year, saying: "Only a curmudgeon could reject a group that synthesizes the innovations of Environments and David Seville & the Chipmunks, not to mention that it's better make-out music."
 Mitchell Schneider from Rolling Stone found that the "chilling restraint and relentless sameness" of the lyrics and music are tempered by Kraftwerk's sense of humour and "sheer audacity", which makes for a listening experience that is "strangely pleasant in an otherworldly way".

-Tony Clayon wrote in The Irish Times which "they constitute the resilient framework of electro-pop and electronica we hear today.
-And if there are more simple, warm and beautiful pieces of electronic music out there than Ohm Sweet Ohm, Neon Lights, Europe Endless and the title track of Autobahn."
+Tony Clayton wrote in The Irish Times which "they constitute the resilient framework of electro-pop and electronica we hear today.
+And if there are more simple, warm and beautiful pieces of electronic music out there than 'Ohm Sweet Ohm', 'Neon Lights', 'Europe Endless' and the title track of Autobahn, then this geezer has yet to hear them."
 Uncut critic David Cavanagh called "The Model" a "wry pop satire" and wrote that "the sparse lyrics lend themselves to considerable interpretation".

-In a retrospective review for AllMusic, Steve Huey wrote that the album is "less minimalistic in its arrangements and more complex and danceable in its underlying rhythms" than the group's previous works, and noted its "tremendous impact" on subsequent synth-pop artists.
-He also described it as "closer to the sound and style that would define early new wave electro-pop", and noted its "feel of a divided concept album", with some songs (such as the title track and "The Robots") exploring "the science fiction-esque links between humans and technology", and others (such as "Neon Lights" and "Metropolis") celebrating "the glamour of urbanization".
+In a retrospective review for AllMusic, Steve Huey gave the album four-and-a-half-stars, noting: "More pop-oriented than any of their previous work, the sound of The Man-Machine – in particular among Kraftwerk's oeuvre – had a tremendous impact on the cold, robotic synth pop of artists like Gary Numan, as well as Britain's later new romantic movement."
 NME ranked The Man-Machine as the 57th greatest album of all time in 2013, citing it as Kraftwerk's "definitive" album and the catalyst for the synth-pop "revolution" that followed its release.
-Paste magazine ranked it the 11th best album of 1978.
+Paste ranked it the 11th best album of 1978.

+The staff of GQ India called the album's sound "new and brilliant" for its time.
+They wrote: "Though 1981's Computer World is arguably more prescient musically in its anticipation of techno, 1978's Man Machine is the masterpiece – elegiac, witty and truly marvellous in its sheer audacity and triumph.
+For our money, the best electronic album of all time."

+In 2023, Matt Mitchell of Paste magazine stated that the album is "at its core, the godfather of synth-pop as we know it."
+He also said "the album is a beautiful example of early-era electro-pop architecture, and it laid the groundwork for what bands like Depeche Mode, OMD and Pet Shop Boys would aim to do in the decade that followed."